OpenTreeOfLife/phylesystem-api/README.md

 # Introduction

-This repo currently has a single Git submodule at ``` ./treenexus ```

-The first time you clone this repo, run this command to get the treenexus data:

-     git submodule update --init --recursive

-The ```--recursive``` option is currently optional.

-See the [Version Control Strategy](https://github.com/OpenTreeOfLife/api.opentreeoflife.org/blob/master/vcs_strategy.md) for more details about design decisions and how to use submodules.
+See the [Version Control Strategy](https://github.com/OpenTreeOfLife/api.opentreeoflife.org/blob/master/docs/vcs_strategy.md) for more details about design decisions and how to use submodules.

 # Deploying